mccanne/sharkfest/README.md

 * An old adage says _you should separate policy from mechanism_
 * Yet, Parquet, Avro, JSON-schema, and RDBMS tables combine schema with format
-* If schemas are your policy _and_ your mechanism for clean data, this might just be resoundingly wrong...
+* If schemas are your policy _and_ your mechanism for clean data, this might just lead to problems...

 _\<rant\> An aside: Parquet is based on the Dremel work from Google.
 Have a look and please let me know how long it takes you to understand